jonnycomes/survivorpy/README.md

 **survivorpy** is a Python package that provides an up-to-date mirror of the Survivor dataset from the R package [survivoR](https://github.com/doehm/survivoR).
 It enables easy access to clean, structured data on contestants, seasons, episodes, votes, and more from the reality TV show *Survivor*—directly from Python, using familiar `pandas` dataframes.

-This package is designed to stay in sync with updates to the original R package, allowing Python users to benefit from ongoing enhancements and new data as seasons are added.
+This package is designed to stay in sync with updates to the original R package, allowing Python users to benefit from ongoing enhancements and new data.

 ## Installation